22amillion/EVDataPlatform/README.md

 ## Data Cleaning
 Execute the dataClean.py script to perform data cleaning on the original Electric Vehicle Population Data CSV file.<br>
-'''python dataClean.py'''
+'''python dataClean.py'''<br>
 This script will read the CSV file, perform data cleaning operations, and write the cleaned data to a new file named Electric_Vehicle_Population_Data_Cleaned which contains several CVS files.

 ## Data Upload
 Run the uploadToMongoDB.py script to split the cleaned data into two databases and upload it to MongoDB Compass.
-Ensure that MongoDB Compass is running and properly configured.
+Ensure that MongoDB Compass is running and properly configured.<br>
 '''python uploadToMongoDB.py'''

 ## Database Management
-The db_management.py script provides functionality to perform CRUD (Create, Read, Update, Delete) operations on the data stored in the MongoDB database.
+The db_management.py script provides functionality to perform CRUD (Create, Read, Update, Delete) operations on the data stored in the MongoDB database.<br>
 '''python db_management.py'''

 ## Web Application
 Run the main.py script to start the Flask web application.
 This will launch a web interface where you can explore and visualize the electric vehicle population data.
-The static folder contains CSS, JavaScript, and image files used by the web application.
+The static folder contains CSS, JavaScript, and image files used by the web application.<br>
 '''python main.py'''

 ## Wrapping Up